njg7716/csec769/notes.md

 ## Symbol (Baud) Rate
 - m distinct symbols can represent log2(m) bits
-    - for example to represent 4 bits we need 2^4 = 16 symbolls
+    - for example to represent 4 bits we need 2^4 = 16 symbols
     - m is modulation order
 - symbol rate of n:n possible changes per second
-    - m and n determine the trasnmission (bit) rate
+    - m and n determine the transmission (bit) rate
     - ex. assume symbol rate is 100 symbols/second and modulation order is 32 what is the bit rate?
         - 100 * log2(32) = 500 bits